Are you advocating for bicycles on every trail in every Wilderness area?

 No. You won’t see us advocating for bicycles on trails like the John Muir Trail and many others.
 We think local land managers should be empowered to do what works for a trail based on various factors, including current usage, the resources available for trail maintenance, and the possibility of repairing a neglected trail.

-If the bill passes, will trails in Wilderness areas immediately open to bicycles?
+If either of these bills pass, will all trails in Wilderness areas be automatically open to bicycles?

 Responses to 5 Arguments Against the Human Powered Travel in Wilderness Areas Act

 This article was written by John Fisch on Singletracks.com, and we like it so much that we're just going to link to the article: